lambdaclass/aleo_docs/documents/formal_verifications/README.md

 #### Adding TCs

-To understand how introducing TCs affects the current setup we tried to summarize the timeout flow presented in the DiemBFT paper into this .
+To understand how introducing TCs affects the current setup we tried to summarize the timeout flow presented in the DiemBFT paper into this:

 ```mermaid
 flowchart TD